json-api/json-api/format/index.md

 The value of a complex attribute is allowed to be any valid JSON structure.

-Complex attributes **MAY** contain references to resources.
-The relationships are represented in the same way as links on resource objects.
+A JSON object that constitutes or is contained in a complex attribute **MAY** contain references to resources.
+The relationships are represented in the same way as relationships on resource objects.
 Therefore, any JSON object in a complex attribute must reserve the `links` member to hold relationship information.

 For example, a representation of a `people` resource might include an array of addresses embedded as a complex attribute: